Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Step-by-step

-1. Peel and grate the potatoes and squeeze out any excess liquid in a cloth.
+1. Peel potatoes, grate, and squeeze out excess liquid in a cloth.

-2. Crack the eggs into a bowl and whisk.
-Roughly chop the onion, garlic and bell pepper.
+2. Crack eggs into a bowl and beat.
+Roughly chop onion, garlic, and bell peppers.

-4. Add the onion and garlic and fry until translucent.
+4. Add onion and garlic and sauté until translucent.

-5. Add the potatoes and peppers and cook for approx. 20 minutes.
+5. Add potatoes and bell peppers and cook for about 20 minutes.

-6. Mix everything well, add the beaten eggs and heat until the desired browning is achieved.
+6. Mix everything well, add beaten eggs, and heat until the desired browning is reached.

 To the original recipe

-Crispy hash browns are one of the simplest ideas for a successful outdoor breakfast.
-With just a few ingredients and a hot pan, you can conjure up a golden-brown base for egg, bacon or even sweet variations in no time at all.
-Such simple, versatile recipes are unbeatably practical, especially when camping.
+Crispy rösti are among the simplest ideas for a successful outdoor breakfast.
+With just a few ingredients and a hot pan, you can whip up a golden base for eggs, bacon, or even sweet variations in no time.
+Especially when camping, such simple, versatile recipes are unbeatable in practicality.

 Ingredients